Étoile Sportive du Sahel

-In Tunisia, Étoile du Sahel is considered to be one of the best clubs.
-For many years it had a reputation of playing entertaining football.
-In fact, the club has evolved recently into a more professional outfit capable of winning trophies at home and abroad.
-Since 1950, ESS has been crowned domestic champions on ten occasions.

-On the continental side, Étoile du Sahel has won more CAF trophies than any other Tunisian team.
-The club has 1 CAF Champions League, 2 CAF Super Cup titles, 2 CAF Confederation Cup titles and 2 African Cup Winners' Cup.
-ESS was listed as one of the most valuable football clubs in Africa and one of the most widely supported teams in the continent.
+On the continental side, Étoile du Sahel has won 9 trophies of competitions of the Confederation of African Football, more than any other Tunisian team.
+The club has 1 CAF Champions League, 2 CAF Cups, 2 CAF Super Cups titles, 2 CAF Confederation Cups titles and 2 African Cup Winners' Cups.

 Internationally, Étoile du Sahel was the first Tunisian club to participate in the FIFA Club World Cup.
 They competed in the fifth edition that took place in 2007 in Japan.
 The club became the second club to reach the FIFA Club World semi-final as the representative of CAF, after Al Ahly SC in 2006, as they defeated Pachuca CF at the quarter-final of 2007 FIFA Club World Cup.

 History

 Beginnings (1925–1931)

 The club was founded during a public meeting at the French-Tunisian school on Laroussi Zarrouk Street, in Sousse.
 Chedli Boujemla was elected as the first chairman of the multi-sport club.
-La Soussienne and La Musulmane ("The Muslim") were rejected as club names in favor of L'Étoile Sportive.
-Club members eventually settled on L'Étoile Sportive du Sahel to reflect the goal of representing a broader region than Sousse alone.
+La Soussienne and La Musulmane ("The Muslim") were rejected as club names in favor of Etoile Sportive.
+Club members eventually settled on Etoile Sportive du Sahel to reflect the goal of representing a broader region than Sousse alone.
 The Protectorate administration officially recognized the club on 17 July 1925.
 In March 1926, Ali Larbi became chairman of the soccer section of the club, which entered the Tunisian Football Federation.

 Its first team members were Mohamed Bouraoui, Abdelkader Ben Amor, Abdelhamid Baddaï, Sadok Zmentar, Ali Guermachi, Mohamed Mtir, Benaïssa Hicheri, Béchir Dardour et Tahar Kenani.

 In March 1926, Ali Laarbi became president of the football section affiliated to the Tunisian Football League (number 4922).
 After a year of running in which the club played friendly matches, it enters the Honor Promotion Division Center, which corresponds to the second division ranked under the South-South Division of Honor, which awards the title of regional champion.

 ESS played in the final of the national championship against the North Champion.

 The lineup was: Mohamed Bouraoui, Abdelkader Ben Amor, Abdelhamid Baddai, Sadok Zmentar, Sadok Chalouat, Ali Guermachi, Mohamed Mtir, Benaïssa Hicheri, Bashir Dardour and Tahar Kenani.

 The club played the leading roles and matured in 1930–1931, where it won the regional championship and then played against the champions of the Southwest (La Gafsienne) and the South (Club Sportif Gabesien).
 He entered the honor division to no longer experience a lower division demotion.